Customer Service

 Written by Olesia Melnichenko

 Customer service is steadily turning from a subordinate division into one of the key forces in client-facing businesses.
-The availability and quality of customer service have become one of the decisive factors in customer engagement and loyalty – the staggering 94% of buyers will continue to make purchases from companies offering “very good” customer service.
+The availability and quality of service have become one of the decisive factors in customer engagement and loyalty.
+A staggering 94% of buyers will continue to make purchases from companies offering “very good” service.

-In such conditions, the demand for strong customer service and the requirements for its quality become higher, calling for more effective solutions.
-One of the methodologies designed to improve customer satisfaction and balance the load on support teams is knowledge-centered service, KCS for short.
+In such conditions, the demand for strong customer service and the requirements for its quality becomes higher, calling for more effective solutions.
+One of the methodologies designed to improve satisfaction and balance the load on support teams is knowledge-centered service, KCS for short.

 Knowledge-centered service (KCS) is a methodology of providing real-time customer support while at the same time creating and updating documentation.
-KCS is one of the components of a knowledge-based system where documentation is among the core assets of the company.
+It involves creating a continuous loop of learning and improvement, where user insights and experiences are constantly integrated to enhance the quality and relevance of support provided.

 It may happen that the documentation has become a bit out of date and needs amendments.
 In this case, the agent updates the document to sync it with the real state of things.
-If no documentation is found, they try to resolve the customer’s issue using common practices and create documentation in the process.
-This way, whenever the next customer contacts the company with a similar issue, the solution is already documented.
+If no documentation is found, they try to resolve the user’s issue using common practices and create documentation in the process.
+Continuous organizational learning by harnessing collective insights is pivotal in KCS.

 How customer support teams benefit from using KCS